Updated July 23, 2014. This post will be regularly updated for some time. Warning! This essay is very long; it runs to 79 pages.

 Fulda East Hessian is not inherently intelligible with Schlitz East Hessian, though many Schlitz East Hessian speakers have learned to speak it (Wahl May 2009).
 Intelligibility with Voralberg East Hessian is unknown and needs investigation.

-Schlitz East Hessian (Schlitzerplatt) is a form of East Hessian spoken in the town of Schlitz in Hessen.
+Schlitz East Hessian (Schlitzerplatt) is a form of East Hessian spoken in the town of Schlitz and surrounding villages in Hessen.
 Speakers say (Wahl 2009) that it is not intelligible with any other German lects.
 Hence, it is a separate language.
+Schlitzerplatt is now nearly extinct in Schlitz itself, but it may still have a few elderly speakers in outlying villages (Wahl 2014).

 Voralberg East Hessian is a form of East Hessian spoken in the Voralberg region of the state of Hessen.
 It has poor intelligibility even with the nearby Schlitz East Hessian, even into the 2000’s.
 The region is described as desolate and the residents as poor farmers.
 The language is said to reflect the region and its residents, harsh, cold and brutal (Wahl February 2010).
 The language is still widely spoken even recently.
 Since it has poor intelligibility even with Schlitzerplatt, it may well be a separate language.